 Germany’s reptile trade is big business—and it causes suffering on a massive scale.
-But that’s changing, thanks to joint efforts by PETA and our affiliates in Germany and Asia.
+But that’s changing, thanks to joint efforts by PETA and and PETA entities in Germany and Asia

 Conditions at U.S. and Asian suppliers are no better.
 At Reptiles by Mack—a breeding mill in Ohio that sells frogs, lizards, turtles, and other animals to retailers including PetSmart—those who were sick and injured were denied veterinary care and animals were cruelly killed by being gassed inside small bags or even frozen to death.
 An employee at a large Vietnamese supplier to the German pet trade openly admitted that many animals don’t survive the journey overseas.